 In addition to considering the time requirements, you need to consider the time sensitivity of the work you need completed.
 There are several factors to consider when picking a candidate whose work will be time sensitive.
 When there are time constraints, the right remote worker will complete the tasks quickly and reliably.

 You might consider asking in depth questions about their work environment, such as the reliability of their internet service provider, etc. If they rely on the local coffee shop’s internet which is spotty, they aren’t going to be the best choice for your projects with a deadline.

 You will also need to consider a candidate’s availability.
 Do you need a remote hire to dedicate a set number of hours to your work to ensure that deadlines are met?
 Outline your expectations in the beginning to ensure both you and the freelancer are on the same page.
-This will help eliminate any surprises once you make a hire and begin working with the right remote worker for the job.
+This will help eliminate any surprises once you make a hire and begin working with the right remote worker for your projects.

 In addition, you can also ask questions about a candidate’s experience in other fast-paced work environments to gauge how they respond in those work situations.
 When on a deadline, you need a candidate who can work under pressure.
 To gather an accurate impression of their capabilities, try to avoid asking leading questions.
 Ask probing questions instead to see how they’ve reacted to time sensitive projects in the past.